ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-network.md

 You have 30 days to activate the VMs.

 For more information about ordering Windows Server 2019 licenses, see [Get started with Windows Server 2019](https://docs.microsoft.com/en-us/windows-server/get-started-19/get-started-19){: external}.

+## Network diagram (Single-zone VMware instance only)
+{: #vrw-orderinginstance-network-diagram}

+You can customize the hostnames prefix individually by selecting **Configure hostnames individually**.
+It must meet the following requirements:
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* No consecutive dash characters are allowed.
+* The hostname prefix must start with a lowercase alphabetic character.
+* The hostname prefix must end with a lowercase alphabetic or numeric character.
+* The maximum length of the hostname prefix is 13 characters.

 ## Related links
 {: #vrw-orderinginstance-network-related}